Build custom fleet management software

 Dispatch management

-Offering fleet visibility, your management platform must be able to track vehicles, save fuel, and boost profits.
+Offering fleet visibility, your management platform must contain dispatching functionality to track vehicles, save fuel, and boost profits.
 Dispatchers should have the ability to view all vehicles in the fleet on one map and assign the driver closest to the destination.
 The improved dispatching process will reduce off-hours driving and idle time.
-Read about developing a dispatch software.

 Fuel management